iolite312/My-nuxt-tryout/README.md

+# Disclaimer
+This is a project that i followed to get a basic understanding of nuxt 3.
+With some minor tweaks ofcourse.
+Project is from [CodewithGuillaume](https://www.youtube.com/watch?v=ww94Jvi8JJo)
-# Nuxt 3 Minimal Starter
+## Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.